Meet Brittany Harder

 Assistant Professor Brittany Harder specializes in the areas of medical sociology, race, ethnicity and immigration, and quantitative and qualitative methods.

-Honors and Awards: *Featured Student of Success in Robert Feldman’s P.O.W.E.R.
-Learning: Strategies for Success in College and Life 2018.
+Featured Scholar in Robert Feldman’s P.O.W.E.R.
+Learning: Strategies for Success McGraw Hill, 2018

-*Unsung Hero of the Year Award, University of Tampa, 2017
+Unsung Hero of the Year Award, University of Tampa, Office of Leadership and Engagement, 2017

-*Best Faculty Member Award, Student Organization, University of Tampa, 2016
+Best Faculty Member Award, University of Tampa, Greek Student Organization, 2016

 Finalist for Post-Doctoral Appointment, Harvard School of Medicine and Bioethics, 2016

-*Minority Summer Research Initiative Scholar, University of Maryland.
-College of Behavioral and Social Sciences.
-2010
+Minority Summer Research Initiative Scholar, University of Maryland, 2010

-*Denoff Scholarship for the Social Sciences, Second Place, University of Tampa.
-Department of Sociology, 2010
+Denoff Scholarship for the Social Sciences, Second Place, University of Tampa, 2010